PRECESSION 2.1: black-hole binary spin precession on eccentric orbits: Functions requiring special treatment

+where $M=m_1+m_2$ is the total mass of the system, $q=m_2/m_1$ is the mass ratio ($m_2\leq m_1$), $\chi_1$, $\chi_2$ are the spin magnitudes, and $\Delta\Phi$ is the difference between the projection of spin vectors onto the orbital plane.
 In the previous, circular-only version of {\sc{precession}}, the conversions between $r$ and $f_{\rm GW}$ were based on Eqs.~(4.5) and (4.13) of Ref.~\cite{1995PhRvD..52..821K}.
 However, these did not include the spin-induced quadrupole term, a contribution that enters at 2PN order~\cite{1998PhRvD..57.5287P, 2008PhRvD..78d4021R}.
 In the current release of the code, we have corrected the expressions for the circular case, now including this missing contribution.
-While the impact of this term in the frequency-separation conversion equation is expected to be small, it is nonetheless important for consistency and completeness in spin-precession modeling.

-{\sc precession} also includes a legacy implementation of analytic fits for the post-merger BH mass, spin, and recoil~\cite{2016PhRvD..93l4066G}.
+While the impact of this term in the frequency-separation conversion equation is expected to be small, it is nonetheless important for consistency and completeness in spin-precession modeling. {\sc precession} also includes a legacy implementation of analytic fits for the post-merger BH mass, spin, and recoil~\cite{2016PhRvD..93l4066G}.
 These fits were developed only for quasi-circular binaries and, therefore, have not been ported to the eccentric version of the code.